DS123838/GUI1HW5/HW5/README.md

     In this assignment, a small version of scrabble was implemented.
 This was done using the jquery UI and drag and drop features.
 The game displays a single row of the board, which is 15 lines, bonus points squares, and 7 randomly selected letters for the game.
-The game calculates the point total for each word implemented and stores it, until reaching a goal of 100 points.
+The game calculates the point total for each word implemented and stores it, until reaching a tile total of 100.
 Overall, it was a pretty fun thing to make, and I learned a lot of front end UI stuff for jquery and css.

     Functions (working):